 - Include COVID-19 Safety Precautions

-- Include job location, shifts, hours, pay schedule, supplemental pay, etc.
+- Include job location, shifts, hours, pay schedule, supplemental pay, etc. in the job description

 - Write job descriptions from the job seeker's point of view.
 Indeed's "creed" is that they help people get jobs.
 They care most about the job seeker's experience so make sure job postings include all relevant information that a job seeker may want to know